0cirius0/Asset-Discovery-and-Monitoring-Tool/README.md

 The tool uses ldap3 python library to interact with the domain controller and get the required information, if the AD network is not inside current network, then the tool establsihes a SSH Tunnel to interact with the remote AD network.

+For external assets it uses sublist3r python module to find the subdomains owned by the organization and further uses Nuclei Framework from Project Discovery to find vulnerabilities on the discovered subdomains.
+The tool also makes use of GitHub API in a intelligent way to find any sensitive information getting leaked through the organization's GitHub repos.

 Since the information taken by tool like Domain Controller creds' are very sensitive information, so they are never stored and live dynamically inside the program, although the information extracted is stored in the MONGO DB.

 ## Installation